Saunas provide a variety of health advantages, including relaxation and better sleep, but did you know that they are also a form of cancer therapy?

 Saunas employ steam/heat to create an environment that raises the temperature of your inner body.
-To pump more blood to your skin, you’ll sweat, and your heart rate will increase.
-This is your body’s attempt to chill you off.
+You’ll sweat and increase your heart rate to pump more blood to your skin.
+The excess sweat is your body’s attempt to chill you off.
 This method is supposed to imitate the effects of exercise and deliver similar health advantages.

 How Does Infrared Sauna Therapy Help Treat Cancer?

-Numerous research studies back up the idea that infrared therapy has a double-whammy effect on human health.
-Not only does infrared’s hypothermic action confront poisonous and cancerous cells, but it also restores and regenerates our bodies at the cellular level.
+Numerous research studies back up the idea that infrared therapy has a significant effect on human health.
+Not only does the infrared sauna therapy’s hypothermic action confront poisonous and cancerous cells, but it also restores and regenerates our bodies at the cellular level.

-Hyperthermia is a cancer treatment in which bodily tissue is subjected to high temperatures.
+Hyperthermia is an infrared sauna cancer treatment in which bodily tissue is subjected to high temperatures.
 Because high temperatures attack weaker cells while leaving healthy tissue unharmed, infrared is the ideal cancer combatant.

-Using an infrared sauna regularly also increases blood circulation- the thermal radiation penetrates deep into the body, altering it at the cellular level.
+Regularly using an infrared sauna increases blood circulation- the thermal radiation penetrates deep into the body, altering it at the cellular level.
 Freshly-oxygenated hemoglobin then rushes throughout our bodies as ATP generation rises.

-Since cancer cells can’t live in highly oxygenated conditions, this benefit is also linked to the reversal of malignant cell growth.
+Since cancer cells can’t live in highly oxygenated conditions, the benefit of using an infrared sauna on cancer is also linked to reversing malignant cell growth.
 People are drawn to infrared saunas for the tremendous detox benefits they provide, in addition to the oxygenation they provide.